dylanjones784/Markdown-Guide/BestPractiseGuide.md

 If the client is attempting to access a restricted resource or operation, the request must contain the required information to authenticate their access level.
 This could be done with a JWT or an API key.

+**EXAMPLE**
-Example of a Stateless request including authentication, the body of data and anything else needed.
+ of a Stateless request including authentication, the body of data and anything else needed.

 # Data Retention
 Data retention is a critical aspect of any services reliability, and not having safety measures in place that ensure clients cannot mistakenly or incorrectly delete data should be avoided at all cost.
 Without having data retention in the REST API, it increases the chances that clients who make mistakes cannot go back on them.